btonchev/workshop-eq/part1-air.md

 **A / K**

-Explore the difference between oral and nasal pathways.
+Explore how changing the configuration of the vocal tract changes the available air pathway.

 ### OtoVent